Income Tax Department has frozen our bank accounts: NewsClick

 The news website said it has been unable to pay salaries to its staff.

-NewsClick on Tuesday claimed that the Income Tax Department has “virtually frozen” its bank accounts, restricting it from paying salaries to its staff.
+NewsClick on Tuesday said that the Income Tax Department has “virtually frozen” its bank accounts, restricting it from paying salaries to its staff.

-The action by the Income Tax Department “appears to be a continuation of the administrative-legal siege of the news portal which began with the Enforcement Directorate raids in February 2021, followed by an IT department survey in September 2021, and the October 3, 2023 crackdown by the Delhi Police Special Cell,” the news website alleged in a statement.
+The action by the Income Tax Department appears to be a continuation of the “administrative-legal siege”, the news website said in a statement, highlighting the Enforcement Directorate’s raids against it in February 2021, an Income Tax Department survey in September 2021 and the October 3 crackdown by the Delhi Police Special Cell.

 On October 3, Delhi Police raided several journalists associated with NewsClick and arrested the website’s founder, Prabir Purkayastha, and human resources head, Amit Chakraborty, in a case filed under the Unlawful Activities (Prevention) Act.
 The police have alleged that the news organisation received money to spread Chinese propaganda.